limitlessv2/windows_elasticsearch/README.md

 	vagrant ssh

+If prompted for a passphrase and later a password
+	press enter for the passphrase and
+	"vagrant" for the password

 To add data to elastic, copy and paste a few lines from the favorites_insert.txt file provided

 To see a visualization of the data, open this url in a browser